The Must-Dos in Queenstown

 4. Ride a Jet Boat on the Shotover River

 The Shotover Jet is like no other boat you have been on before (unless, well, you have already been on a jet boat).
 Only sitting mere centimetres under the water, the boat glides at high speed and is capable of doing 360-degree spins!
 Throw narrow canyon walls in the mix and you have an adrenaline ride of near-misses and close calls.
+Find out more about Shotover Jet on Viator and Tripadvisor.

 If fast-paced thrills are your thing then Queenstown is a must for jet boating.
 For alternative experiences around New Zealand, check out 7 Places to Jet Boat in New Zealand.
+Plus, for more thrills for the whole family, head to the 10 Things to Do in Queenstown with Kids.

 5. Ski the Remarkables